Mass Effect: Andromeda & The Bioware Crisis - Part 3

 Bioware's Reputable Future

-All j0king aside, what does all this negative attention mean for Bioware?
+All joking aside, what does all this negative attention mean for Bioware?
 It could mean nothing, as the company has bounced back or even thrived from negative attention in the past.
 It could also mean the company is closer to the EA guillotine.
 Despite the occasional years where EA seems to have some good intentions behind their decisions, the publisher is still known for its ability to acquire successful companies, exploit them until they're used up, and then execute them with an unforgiving ax when something doesn't perform.
 Bioware has gone through the acquisition process.
 Bioware has gone through an exploitation process—at some point, seemingly every RPG game published by EA had a Bioware logo slapped on it somewhere, even if it wasn't actively developed by them.
 Now that another of their current and biggest franchises has received such negative attention, many are questioning the ability of the studio to stay alive.

 When The Doctors who had founded the company got fed up with the industry and left, it was a huge blow to Bioware's capabilities and reputation.
 People immediately wondered if it would recover without the key players at the helm anymore.
 The Old Republic and Dragon Age: Inquisition have proven that Bioware is still capable of making games that are well-received, without input from The Doctors.
 However, even those games were displaying the warning signs of a shift in focus.

 The good news is that since I first started writing these articles, Bioware has already issued patches to fix numerous bugs and improve the performance of Andromeda.
 They even added some shaders to the human eyes, which, while a small touch, makes a big difference.
 All it takes is a slight shadow on the doll's eyes to make it seem like there's a little life there.
 So, at the very least, it shows a commitment from Bioware to the game for the time being.
 Still, the fact that these fixes didn't come with the game at the time it launched, is a bit of a problem.
 It already created a significantly negative reputation for the game—it's part of the reason I chose to write about Andromeda in the first place.
-It also raises a bigger discussion about the validity of game experiences pre and post patches and what is considered acceptable behavior for companies from the consumer perspective.
+It also raises a bigger discussion about the validity of game experiences pre and post-patches and what is considered acceptable behavior for companies from the consumer perspective.

 Personally, I hope that Bioware continues to survive and thrive under whatever publisher banner they choose.
-I want more story in my video games.
+I want more stories in my video games.
 While they may have never been the best at technical demonstrations in video games, they've always managed to capture my attention with the worlds they've created.
 I have no interest in playing their MMO—which is unfortunate for me since that's where a lot of their great story writers have gone, apparently—but I fully intend to dive into the Mass Effects I haven't tried and even more Dragon Age when I have the time.
 Even with the disappointing attention, their games have still been positive investments for EA so I don't expect them to close up shop yet.
-In fact, they have an unannounced game in the works, and I'm hopeful is that it is something new so they can finally start fresh and get out from under the Doctors' shadow.
+In fact, they have an unannounced game in the works, and I'm hopeful that it is something new so they can finally start fresh and get out from under the Doctors' shadow.
 It will be a great opportunity to show the world that, even though Bioware has changed significantly over the years, it is still capable of creating something new and interesting.

 Thanks for reading!
 If you have any thoughts on the matter, feel free to comment on the articles or on the Dagon Dogs Facebook page!